CWFC-CCFB/CFSStandGrowth4R/README.md

 ## Introduction

 The CFSStandGrowth4R package gives access to the CFSStandGrowth Web API, which is a repository of meta-models.
-Meta-models are simpler models fitted on the predictions of more complex tree- or stand-level models.
-Being fitted to inventory data, these meta-models apply at the landscape level.
+Meta-models are simpler models fitted to the predictions of more complex tree- or stand-level models.
+These meta-models apply at the landscape level.
 The method for fitting these meta-models is described in [Fortin et al. (2022)](https://doi.org/10.1139/cjfr-2022-0002).

 More precisely, the CFSStandGrowth4R package makes it possible to